-Tuition is usually paid no more than one month before the beginning of each semester.
+Tuition for each academic program is published annually by the Business Office.
+It is usually paid no more than one month before the beginning of each semester.
 The entire amount may be settled at registration if the student is enrolled into the affiliated program, or monthly installment may be set up if the student is enrolled into the non-affiliated programs.
 Each semester is approximately 16 weeks, and therefore payment may be settled by 4 equal installments subject to arrangements with the Business Office.